vipinagrawal25/MeMC/README.md

 The package is built to understand the physics of Exosomes or viruses where the thermal noise are relevant.
 These nano-vesicles are studied experimentally using Atomic Force Microscopy.
-This package tends to simulate the experiment in the best possible way.
-Therefore, we expect the user to have a prior understanding of the Metropolis algorithm for the Monte Carlo simulation and a basic concept of Elasticity pertaining to membranes.
-Both the concept is described in detail in the document `paper/paper.pdf`.
-That being said, we shall now dive deeper and explain how different part of the code functions in the following sections:
+This package aims to simulate such experiment.
+We assume the user to know the Metropolis algorithm for the Monte Carlo simulation and a basic concept of Elasticity of membranes.
+Both the concepts are described in brief in the document `paper/paper.pdf`.
+We shall now dive deeper and explain how different part of the code functions in the following sections:

 ## Constructing the membrane

-To begin the simulation we generate a equilibrated randomized position on a surface of a sphere.
+To begin the simulation we generate N equi-spaced random points on the surface of a sphere.
 For details we refer the reader to `subsection grid` in `section numerical implementation` of `paper/paper.pdf`.
 The main code for this purpose is given in `main/start.cpp` and the relevant  executable is `bin/exe_start`.
 The executable takes four arguments:
-1) Number of random points to be equilibrated
+1) Number of random points.
-2) Geometry of the surface `sph` for a surface of sphere and `cart` for flat plane
+2) Geometry of the surface `sph` for a surface of sphere and `cart` for flat plane.
 3) Folder name inside which the outputs will be written.
-4) Number of monte-carlo steps
+4) Number of monte-carlo steps used find the random points.

 Rest of the parameter are hard coded.
 For instance, the radius of the sphere on which we generate randomize positions is unity.